HEALTH CONCERNS

 3. Drink (if you must), but not to excess.

 Avoid excessive amounts of alcohol and caffeine, which are known to negatively impact fertility and sperm production.
-Drink both only in moderation which, for most, means limiting intake to 1-2 drinks/cups of either daily.

 4. Don’t smoke.

-Numerous studies suggest that cigarette smoking is associated with lower semen volumes, sperm counts, and reduced percentages of motile sperm.
-By quitting smoking, you can optimize your chances for conceiving .
-Most evidence suggests that chronic, regular, and especially heavy marijuana use is also associated with reduced sperm number and function.
+If you quit smoking, you can optimize your chances of conceiving .
+Most evidence suggests that chronic, regular, and especially heavy cannabis use is also associated with reduced sperm number and function.

 5. Supplement wisely.

-6. Avoid Testosterone Unless Medically Necessary
+6. Avoid Testosterone Unless Medically Necessary.

-The use of testosterone supplementation should not be taken lightly.
-Young men can actually become subfertile or infertile due to the unnecessary or inappropriate use of testosterone.
-Testosterone supplementation can actually cause atrophy in the testicles and subsequently reduce sperm counts.
+Testosterone supplementation can cause atrophy in the testicles and subsequently reduce sperm counts.
 In many cases, reversal of the process is difficult or impossible after prolonged use.

 Want more healthy tips that work for your lifestyle?
 Sign up for our free weekly newsletter!